William (Bill) E. Heinecke

 Chief Executive Officer, Minor Hotels

-Dillip Rajakarier serves as Chief Executive Officer of Minor Hotels as well as Chief Operating Officer of Minor International.
+Dillip Rajakarier serves as Chief Executive Officer of Minor Hotels as well as Group Chief Executive Officer of Minor International.
 With an accomplished hotel and finance background, he oversees the strategy, operations, and development of Minor’s hotel division.
 He joined Minor Hotels in 2007 as Chief Finance & Investment Officer and took on the Chief Operating Officer role the following year.
-In 2011 he was promoted to CEO.
+In 2011 he was promoted to CEO – Minor Hotels.
+In January 2020, he became Group CEO of Minor International.

 Before joining Minor Hotels, Dillip was Deputy Chief Financial Officer for Orient-Express Hotels, Trains & Cruises.